At a glance

-Thomas Hedberg is Director and Practice Area Lead for IP Operations Efficiency services at Konsert.
+Thomas Hedberg is a senior advisor for Konsert.
 He has extensive experience in the field of IP, for example from 8 years as VP Global IPR at Sony Ericsson/Mobile Communications, and how to lead an IP organization during different phases of the economic cycle.
 Below he shares some of his thoughts for how IP Heads can prepare for a recession.

 Question: What operational challenges are IP organizations facing today?

 Thomas Hedberg: Many IP Heads have already started to experience increasing cost pressure and expectations to achieve more with less resources.
 A bottleneck commonly seen in IP organizations is inefficiencies due to imbalance in the distribution between internal processes and tasks outsourced to external IP firms.
 Another area where there often is potential for cost improvements is the cost model with external IP firms.

 Many times the control of what is actually paid for external services is limited since firms have been selected in an ad hoc manner based on immediate needs and personal relationships, rather than on price and the types of services you need.

 “Being prepared is key to success.
 A holistic control of your costs and cost drivers enables you to develop scenarios for how a budget cut in the end truly would affect your IP operations.”

 Thomas Hedberg, Director at Konsert Strategy & IP

 Question: In case of recession, how can you prepare for a cost cut in your IP budget?